5 Common Household Hazards & Injuries to be Cautious Of

 Whether you’re baby-proofing for your little one or reorganizing, keep these common household injuries in mind:

 Poisoning is now the number one cause of preventable deaths in America.
 While the opioid epidemic is largely responsible for the high number of poisonings, household poisoning is also a serious risk – especially for small children.
-The wrong medication, too much medication, and exposure to toxic substances including drain cleaners and bleach can all results in a poisoning injury or death.
+The wrong medication, too much medication, and exposure to toxic substances including drain cleaners and bleach can all result in a poisoning injury or death.

 To reduce the likelihood of an accidental poisoning, take all medications as prescribed and lock harmful substances away from the reach of small children who don’t know any better and older children who may look for new and interesting ways to achieve a high.